CookieUzen/web-notes/_docs/physics/unit 1.md

 ### Derived Quantities

-These quantities are derived from and `Physical Quantities`, AKA SI derived quantities.
+These quantities are derived from and `Physical Quantities`, AKA `SI Derived Quantities`.
 The table below show some common derived quantities.

 | Quantities                                    |         Symbol         | SI Derivation                            |         SI Unit          |            Commonly Used Form             |